-With the economy showing continued signs of improvement and financial markets making a strong recovery (example: Wall Street exec’s are back to paying themselves big bonuses), many would be investors are more willing to invest in the stock market in order to earn higher than average returns.
+With the economy showing continued signs of improvement and financial markets making a strong recovery (example: Market indexes back to record highs), many would be investors are more willing to invest in the stock market in order to earn higher than average returns.
 Investing in this day and age is easy and for newer investor’s the most straight forward way to do so is via stocks, exchange traded funds and/or mutual funds.
 I have written a lot on these topics on this site and here is an overview on how to invest in each asset class.

 First, find and sign up with a stock broker.
-For most people who just want to trade shares, the best bet is to sign up with a discount online broker that offers the cheapest brokerage rates (the cost of the transaction to buy or sell a share) AND one who does not have any account keeping fees.
-There are lots of brokers out there but the ones I use and recommend are OptionsHouse or TD Ameritrade.
+For most people who just want to trade shares, the best bet is to sign up with a discount online broker that offers free brokerage (the cost of the transaction to buy or sell a share) AND one who does not have any account keeping fees.
+There are lots of brokers out there but the one I use and recommend is TD Ameritrade.

 If you are like me with a day job and a family to care for, there is just not enough time in the day to pick individuals stocks in a consistent and disciplined manner.
 Further like many investors, putting all my money in a handful of stocks is a risky move in volatile markets.
 However there is an easy and lower risk solution available – Exchange Traded Funds.
 An exchange-traded fund, or ETF, is an investment product representing a basket of securities that track an index or sector such as the S&P 500 or commodities.
 They are among the most popular form of investing because they offer the diversification benefits of mutual funds (at a lower cost), but trade just like stocks.

 Just like stocks and mutual funds there is no shortage of information available online about ETF’s.
 The problem has almost become that there is too much information.
-Personally I like to use my online broker’s research tools, the Wall Street Journal, Bloomberg, and well known funds research sites like Morningstar and yahoo finance- for researching the various ETFs available for a sector or index I want to invest in.
-As an example, suppose you feel that the health care sector is going to be strong for the next year thanks to the Obama health care reform plan and you want to find a large but low cost ETF to invest in the sector.
+Personally I like to use my online broker’s research tools, the Wall Street Journal, Bloomberg, and well known funds research sites like Morningstar and Yahoo or Google Finance- for researching the various ETFs available for a sector or index I want to invest in.
+As an example, suppose you feel that the health care sector is going to be strong for the next year and you want to find a large but low cost ETF to invest in the sector.
 Go to the ETF section of the Morningstar site and click on the (new) ETF screener.
 It has some predefined criteria like expense ratio and performance, but you can use the add criteria drop down to select more.
 Use the Morningstar sector weightings and select health care.
 Add this criterion and you will see over 200 potential ETF’s returned.
 To get a more refined list add or change other criteria.
 Once you play around it for a bit you will get use the tool and the best thing is that you can save your ETF screen for future use.